+Executive Director, Guy le Page, commented:

-Managing Director and CEO, Chris Hansen, commented: "We continue to be impressed by the continuity of the geology south of Callisto, as highlighted by our recent exploration success having now intersected thick and continuous zones of heavily disseminated sulphides in the first five drill holes completed.
-Importantly, we have now defined a prospective exploration horizon of at least 300 x 400 metres on the MTJV tenure, which dips to the south and remains open in all directions on the MTJV tenure.
+"The continuity of prospective horizons south of Callisto is encouraging with recent drilling from this first phase intersecting thick and continuous zones of heavily disseminated sulphides in the first five drill holes.
+A prospective horizon of at least 300 x 400 metres on the MTJV tenure has been found to dip south and remains open in all directions.